sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 ## CPU Pins

-The cpu pins can be grouped into 3 main categories:
+The CPU pins can be grouped into 3 main categories:
 - Address pins,
 - Data pins, and
 - Control pins